BOARD OF DIRECTORS

 Certified Coach, Team and executive coach, helping teams to work better together.
 Coaching since 2004.
 Volunteer on several boards in the past in all roles, from president, to programs, fundraising, and more.

 "I believe that everyone has been impacted by a loved one who faces or faced addiction.
-In light of that, when we help serve some women in recovery, suppport them, set them up for long term success, we will make a big difference.
+In light of that, when we help serve some women in recovery, support them, set them up for long term success, we will make a big difference.
 My role on the board is for the board's success.
 We are all volunteers, and I saw an opportunity to help this board get organized, stand on solid footing, and move forward.
 I am honored to serve in this role."

 Stephanie R Gumm